 For more information on flanger pedals, check out the following My New Microphone articles:

 • What Are Flanger Pedals (Guitar/Bass FX) & How Do They Work?

 • Complete Guide The Flanger Audio Modulation Effect?

 A vibrato circuit is effectively a chorus circuit without any direct signal.

-Vibrato is an effects that produces pulsating variations in pitch, raising and lowering the pitch around a desired note.
+Vibrato is an effect that produces pulsating variations in pitch, raising and lowering the pitch around the desired note.

 The input of a vibrato pedal is not copied.
 Rather, the entire signal is sent through a delay circuit that has its delay time modulated by an LFO.